dudung/pasir/blog/content/posts/24/k/00-intro-to-pasir.md

 <!--more-->

+Updates:

-It is now has Python and JavaScript parts, where the first is for calculation and the second is for visulization.
++ It is now has Python and JavaScript parts, where the first is for calculation and the second is for visulization.

+Progress:

 + `03-nov-2024` Add [butiran](https://pypi.org/project/butiran/).
   - Create folder `butiran` in `src` for integration to pasir.